 Graduate Studies at Saint Mary's

-Alumni who pursue graduate studies in one of Saint Mary’s 40+ advanced degree programs may find themselves on a new campus—or online—but they experience a familiar, challenging yet supportive Lasallian academic environment and culture.
+Alumni who pursue graduate studies in one of Saint Mary’s 25+ advanced degree programs may find themselves on a new campus or in an online program, but they experience the familiar, supportive, yet challenging Lasallian academic environment and culture.

 Saint Mary’s graduates become part of the university’s 42,000+ loyal alumni in Minnesota and throughout the world, many of whom are interested in helping new alumni make connections in their chosen professions.